mourendxu/TD-OpenCV3TOP/README.md

 This project was written with OpenCV3 3.4.1.
 But it should compile just fine with the 3.4.2, which is the latest version of OpenCV3.

 The code should also work on Mac.
-You just need to setup your own XCode project and compile your own OpenCV3 binaries, as there aren't a binary distro of the lib for Mac.
+You just need to setup your own XCode project and compile your own OpenCV3 binaries, as there isn't a binary distro of the lib for Mac.